michalc/OpenTTDLab/README.md

 should output a plot much like this one.

 ![A plot of money against time for 10 random seeds](https://raw.githubusercontent.com/michalc/OpenTTDLab/main/docs/assets/example-results.svg)

+## Examples

+There is an example notebook using OpenTTDLab in the [examples](https://github.com/michalc/OpenTTDLab/tree/main/examples) folder.

 ## API